CADMIUM, THE PSEUDO-MASCULINE MINERAL AND

 Taking these for a period of time often fools people into thinking they are really getting better when they are becoming toxic with cadmium.
 By the time they realize there is a problem, it is often too late to remove the cadmium, because removing cadmium is a slow and sometimes difficult process.

 Calcium helps remove cadmium by strengthening the immune response, by raising sodium a little, and by other unusual mechanisms that are not well understood.
 However, calcium does not automatically do this.
 Cadmium must be bioavailable in a way for calcium to bind it.
-This does occur with nutritional balancing program that balances the oxidation rate utilizing hair mineral analysis.
+This does occur with development program that balances the oxidation rate utilizing hair mineral analysis.
 It does not occur just be taking extra calcium in all cases, although taking extra calcium with magnesium is protective against some cadmium in all cases.

 On a psychological and metaphorical level, calcium represents life and positive structure in the body, such as the bones.
 Cadmium represents shortening of the lifespan and death, and destruction of the bones and other positive structure in the body.
 This may seem vague, but it is absolutely true.